-- 2. To configure a bean that will function as the table bean: - a.
-Copy the code from Listing 7-2 and paste it into the configuration file for your Struts module.
+- To configure a bean that will function as the table bean: - a.
+Copy the code from Example 7-2 and paste it into the configuration file for your Struts module.

-If you have not already created a configuration file, create a text file in root-dir/WEB-INF (see "Create a Directory Tree for the Extension" on page 3-2).
+If you have not already created a configuration file, create a text file in root-dir/WEB-INF (see Section 3.3, "Create a Directory Tree for the Extension").
 Name the file struts-auto-config-module.xml where module is a name that you have chosen for your Struts module.
 Consider using the name of your company to avoid possible naming conflicts.
-You must create your own Struts module; the default Struts module is reserved for BEA Actions and ActionForms.
-For information about Struts modules, see the Apache Struts User Guide at http://struts.apache.org/userGuide/index.html.
+You must create your own Struts module; the default Struts module is reserved for Oracle Actions and ActionForms.
+For information about Struts modules, see the Apache Struts User Guide at http://struts.apache.org/.

 b.
-Replace the following value in Listing 7-2:
+Replace the following value in Example 7-2: